computefoundation/gnu-linux-shell-scripting/README.md

 </div>
 <br><br><br>

-This is a resource of Unix-founded shell solutions for general-purpose computing in all paradigms.
+**General-purpose-computing** is a resource of Unix-founded shell solutions to general-purpose computing problems.

 # Paradigms